wagtail/wagtail/docs/getting_started/tutorial.md

 ### Generate your site

 Wagtail provides a `start` command similar to `django-admin startproject`.
-Running `wagtail start mysite` in your project will generate a new `mysite` folder with a few Wagtail-specific extras, including the required project settings, a "home" app with a blank `HomePage` model and basic templates, and a sample "search" app.
+Running `wagtail start mysite` in your project generates a new `mysite` folder with a few Wagtail-specific extras, including the required project settings, a "home" app with a blank `HomePage` model and basic templates, and a sample "search" app.

 Because the folder `mysite` was already created by `venv`, run `wagtail start` with an additional argument to specify the destination directory:

 ```sh
 wagtail start mysite mysite